baendlorel/archiver/README.md

 1. normal ranges : `YYYYMM-YYYYMM`
 2. left side only : `YYYYMM`
 3. right side only : `*-YYYYMM`
+4. CE only
+5. Archiver will always consider last 2 digits of the number as month, and the rest as year

 ```bash
 arv log [range] # also `arv lg [range]`